On equal-input and monotone Markov matrices: Monotone Markov matrices and embeddability

 \begin{fact} The convex set\/ $\cmon$ is the maximal subset of\/ $\mon$ that is permutation invariant.
 The elements of\/ $\cmon$ that are\/ \emph{individually} permutation invariant are the constant-input matrices with\/ $c\in [\ts 0,1]$. \end{fact}

 Let us turn to Markov semigroups.
 Recall from \cite{KK} that a (homogeneous) Markov semigroup $\{ \ee^{t Q} : t \geqslant 0\}$, with generator $Q$, is called \emph{monotone} when $\ee^{t Q}$ is monotone for every $t\geqslant 0$.
 Moreover, a generator $Q$ is called \emph{monotone} if all off-diagonal elements of $T^{-1}\nts Q \ts T$ are non-negative, where $T$ is the matrix from Eq.~\eqref{eq:T-def}.
-This concept is motivated by the following connection, which is \cite[Thm.~2.1]{KK}.
-Due to its importance, we include a short proof.
+This concept is motivated by the following connection, which is {a minor variant of} \cite[Thm.~2.1]{KK}.
+Due to its importance, we include a short proof {that is tailored to our later needs in this context.}

 \begin{prop} If\/ $Q$ is a Markov generator, the following properties are equivalent. \begin{enumerate}\itemsep=2pt \item The semigroup\/ $\{ \ee^{t Q} : t \geqslant 0\}$ is monotone. \item The generator\/ $Q$ is monotone. \end{enumerate} \end{prop}